I work specifically with couples who:

 Completed a 7-day intensive, residential training program in Use of Self in Family Therapy at the Satir Institute of the Pacific, Nanaimo, Vancouver Island, Canada (2017).
 Beautiful country, beautiful people, beautiful personal experience of self.

 Completed a year-long, post-graduate clinical training in Milan Systemic Marriage and Family Therapy in Cincinnati Ohio (2006).
+One of the most impactful aspects of my training.

 Other Professional Experience: